bigdatavik/HEDIS-Quality-Dashboard/blog/BUSINESS_VALUE_BLOG.md

 And the problem was getting worse.
 Every year, NCQA published updated measure specifications—500+ pages of dense policy documents.
 Analysts manually searched PDFs for exclusion criteria, leading to inconsistent interpretations and compliance errors.

-Sarah's team wasn't lazy.
-They were brilliant healthcare analysts trapped in a system that turned them into query machines.
+Sarah's team isn't lazy or unskilled.
+They're brilliant healthcare analysts—highly educated, expensive talent—trapped in a system that forces them to spend their days on data extraction, consolidation, and reconciliation instead of the strategic analysis they were hired to do.

 ---